Did you know we have more than 40 NGOs in Zambia?

 0977793464/0975495991

-43. Centere For Infectious Disease In Zambia (CIDRZ)
+43. Center For Infectious Disease In Zambia (CIDRZ)

-For organizations to operate they needs funds.
-These funds are collected from different people organizations and isntitutions. here are the sources of finances for NGOs according to a research by FundsforNGOs
+For organizations to operate they need funds.
+These funds are collected from different people organizations and institutions.

 1. AID